Graduate Admissions FAQs

 The Admissions Committee values a well-developed personal statement that speaks to your specific professional plans and career objectives.
 The quality of your statement is an indication of your ability to express thoughts coherently.
 View this essay as an opportunity to analyze past professional developments and consider anticipated future contributions as a result of graduate education.

-The letters of recommendation should evaluate your capacity to undertake a rigorous academic program as well as address your leadership ability as the person giving references sees it.
+The recommendations should evaluate your capacity to undertake a rigorous academic program as well as address your leadership ability as the person giving references sees it.

 If you are a current student or recent graduate, you must submit at least one recommendation from a college instructor.
 If you are currently working, you should submit at least one recommendation from a supervisor.
 The person making the recommendation should have knowledge of the requirements of graduate-level work.